 Incorporated in 1950, Playmates later became affiliated with San Francisco Community College when it provided Playmates with a salaried director.
-The director developed evening parenting classes, which were eagerly attended by parent members.
+The director developed evening parenting classes, which parent members eagerly attended.
 The nursery school’s daily program became the “lab” for the weekly adult classes.

-The final result was a large building with separate adult and children bathrooms, a kitchen, an office, two main play areas including a loft for the children, and mailboxes for enrolled families.
-The outside yards include a large, paved area for bikes and ride-on toys, a chicken coup, multiple gardening areas, and a gracious sandbox area with climbing structures and swings.
+The final result was a large building with separate adult and children bathrooms, a kitchen, an office, two main play areas, a loft for the children, and mailboxes for enrolled families.
+The outside yards included a large, paved area for bikes and ride-on toys, a chicken coop, multiple gardening areas, and a gracious sandbox area with climbing structures and swings.

 Playmates has grown in both staff and enrollment numbers.
-The fundraising is more sophisticated, with ample funding for facilities and staff, as well as scholarships for families in need.
+The fundraising is more sophisticated, with ample funding for facilities and staff and scholarships for families in need.
 Unchanged over the years is the family atmosphere, which remains strong, and which members indicate is a very appealing co-op trait.
 Parents and children find that Playmates is a fantastic community for family development and social interaction.